OpenEvalProject/evals/manuscripts/elife-64356/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/64356/elife-64356-fig8-v2.jpg)

-**Figure 8.:** A) the fetal-specific alleles and (B) the mutant alleles in the plasma of the pregnant woman with lymphoma.

 After bisulfite sequencing of plasma DNA, we obtained 700 million uniquely mapped reads.
 We identified DNA molecules carrying the tumor-specific mutant alleles, wildtype alleles, fetal-specific alleles, and the alleles shared by the fetus and the mother.
 The GETMap analysis was performed on each set of plasma DNA molecules to deduce their tissue composition.
 The numbers of CpG sites covered by the DNA molecules carrying the mutant and wildtype alleles were 4781 and 6660, respectively.
 For the molecules carrying tumor mutations, it was deduced that 100% was from lymphocytes (Figure 9A).
 For molecules carrying the wildtype alleles, the deduced contribution from neutrophils, lymphocytes, liver, lung, and placenta were 29%, 46%, 13%, 2%, and 11%, respectively.
 For DNA molecules carrying the fetal-specific, the deduced contribution from the placenta was 95% (Figure 9B).
 For those carrying alleles shared by the mother and fetus, the deduced contribution from neutrophils, lymphocytes, liver, lung, and placenta were 23%, 48%, 11%, 14%, and 5%, respectively.

 ![Figure 9.](https://cdn.elifesciences.org/articles/64356/elife-64356-fig9-v2.jpg)

-**Figure 9.:** A) plasma DNA with tumor-specific and wildtype alleles, and (B) fetal-specific plasma DNA and DNA carrying the alleles shared by the fetus and the mother in a pregnant woman with lymphoma.

 ## Discussion